PowerLedger/powr/docs/src/cli/usage.md

 FLAGS:
     -h, --help                           Prints help information
-        --lamports                       Display rent in lamports instead of SOL --no-address-labels              Do not use address labels in the output --skip-seed-phrase-validation    Skip validation of seed phrases.
+        --lamports                       Display rent in sparks instead of POWR --no-address-labels              Do not use address labels in the output --skip-seed-phrase-validation    Skip validation of seed phrases.
 Use this if your phrase does not use the BIP39 official English word list